 Japanese Wallpaper’s moving “dream-pop” style has gained a lot of attention.
 A unique style along with his instrumental talents have helped to grow the passionate fan-base he has today.
 Strum’s techniques in music creation have enabled him to stick out in the widely popular indie music scene, something that can be fairly hard to do.

 We had the opportunity to talk to Japanese Wallpaper about all kinds of stuff and picked out some of his music for you to listen to.
 So kick back, listen and learn from one of our favorite artists.

-Hey Olivia, how are you?
+Hey Gab, how are you?

 When did you first show interest in creating music?

-Do you have any standout influences?
+Do you have any stand out influences?

-What is your opinion of the music scene in your area?
+What’s your opinion of the music scene in your area?

-What is something that goes unnoticed in your life?
+What’s something that goes unnoticed in your life?

 What’s your favorite animal?

-Mind giving some advice on life in general?
+Could you give us some advice on life in general?